timpanix/HS-CRM-Importer/README.md

 http://www.phpclasses.org/package/6279-PHP-Parse-and-retrieve-data-from-Excel-XLS-files.html</li></ul>

 A big thank you goes to Sergey Shuchkin for his SimpleXLSX API.
 Particularly his examples made the first part of this project a breeze.

+PLEASE NOTE: The files are currently configured to be run on localhost.
+If used on production server, all references to cacert.pem need to be removed.